ColouMods/Tools-for-Nuked-SC55/README.md

 python nuked-port-selector.py
 ```

 Any command line arguments you give to the program will be passed to Nuked-SC55.
-For example, if you wanted to lanch Nuked-SC55 in JV-880 mode, you would run this:
+For example, if you wanted to launch Nuked-SC55 in JV-880 mode, you would run this:
 ```
 python nuked-port-selector.py -jv880
 ```